-A medical marihuana facility, provisioning center or safety compliance facility, shall not be allowed within 500 feet of an educational institution, nursery school, or child care center, or another medical marihuana facility provisioning center or safety compliance facility.
+A marihuana retailer, medical marihuana facility, provisioning center or safety compliance facility, shall not be allowed within 500 feet of an educational institution, nursery school, or child care center, or another medical marihuana facility provisioning center or safety compliance facility.
+The distance requirement in this paragraph shall not apply to a safety compliance facility.
+This distance requirement shall not apply to a marihuana retailer licensee that has a provisioning center license and is trying to co-locate at a single location.
 A map with zoning districts, 500 feet buffer distances, and provisioning centers applications in review can be found at this link.

--Will the existing 5 medical marihuana facilities be allowed to stay open?
+-Will the existing two (2) medical marihuana facilities be allowed to stay open?

-The existing 5 medical marihuana facilities are able to continue to operate under their approved special land use application.
+The existing two (2) medical marihuana facilities are able to continue to operate under their approved special land use application.
 However, if they wish to operate and secure an MMFLA license, they will need to follow the new City process.

 -Should I buy property in the City in hopes of securing a license?

 The City cannot give advice regarding speculative purchasing of property to secure a MMFLA license.